RoAF 57th Air Base: US Army Garrison

 In 2009, construction for the new United States Army base on the site of the former 34th Territorial Mechanized Brigade garrison was completed.
 The Permanent Forward Operating Site (PFOS) operated by the United States was intended to become one of the main operating bases of United States Army Europe's Joint Task Force East (JTF-E), a rotating task force initially to be provided by the U.S. 2nd Cavalry Regiment, which was to eventually grow to a brigade-sized force.
 The JTF-E concept was reduced to the Army-only Task Force East.
 Task Force East has since been transformed into Area Support Group Black Sea (ASG-BS) of the 21st Theater Sustainment Command.

 In 2016, the Army Support Activity-Black Sea (ASA-Black Sea) was established with the role of supporting the American soldiers deployed at the base as well as those deployed to the Novo Selo Range in Bulgaria.
 ASA-Black Sea was first part of US Army Garrison Ansbach then moved under US Army Garrison Rheinland-Pfalz.
 In June 2024, the Army Support Activity was transformed into the US Army Garrison Black Sea (USAG Black Sea) of the United States Army Installation Management Command, the ninth US Army Garrison in Europe.

 As part of Operation Atlantic Resolve, a US Army Light Division is deployed at the base on a nine-month rotation basis.
 With the reactivation of the US Army V Corps, the unit came under its command.
 As of 2023, the Division comprises an Infantry Brigade Combat Team, and a Sustainment Brigade.
 Multiple rotary-wing elements from the Regionally Aligned Forces rotation force are also deployed at the base.
-As of March 2025, over 1,400 American soldiers are stationed at Mihail Kogălniceanu.
+As of March 2025, over 1,400 American soldiers were stationed at Mihail Kogălniceanu.
+By March 2026, there were around 700 American soldiers at Mihail Kogălniceanu after the number of US soldiers in Romania had been reduced from 1,700 troops to 1,000 troops in late 2025.

 In June 2022, elements of the 101st Airborne Division were deployed at the base.
 On 30 July 2022, they uncased their colors and conducted an air assault demonstration together with the Romanian 9th Mechanized Brigade.
 As of October 2022, about 4,700 soldiers from Fort Campbell were deployed on NATO's eastern flank, 2,400 of which were at the Mihail Kogălniceanu base, marking the first deployment of the 101st Division to Europe in nearly 80 years.
 In July 2024, the 101st Division completed its first rotations and was replaced by the 10th Mountain Division.